 The default AMIs can be ignored.
 Clicking on the Community AMIs link in the left navigation pane brings up a new display of community AMIs.
-Entering a search text of "brightheadnode" then shows only the AMIs appropriate for a Bright Cluster Manager head node instance in a Cluster-On-Demand cluster.
-These are:
+Entering a search text of "brightheadnode" then shows only the AMIs appropriate for a Bright Cluster Manager head node instance in a Cluster On Demand cluster.
+From Bright Cluster Manager 7.3 onward, only AMIs that use hardware virtualization (hvm) type AMIs are supported, due to advances in hardware technology which have made paravirtualization (pvm) type AMIs less popular.